Kara K. Fairbairn

 "I enjoy learning my client’s business and providing strategic patent advice that focuses on business goals."

 Kara is an experienced patent attorney working with life science, medical device and biotechnology companies.

-Kara helps life science, medical device, biotechnology and food science companies by creating global patent protection strategies that include obtaining global patent protection for their products, performing freedom-to-operate analyses on their products, attacking and designing around competitor patents, and enforcing their patents against competitors.
-She also has a specialty in working with genetic tests and medical diagnostic tests (in particular cancer diagnostic and genetic susceptibility tests using DNA identification methods).
-Kara is also an experienced design patent attorney.
-She helps designers by creating global design patent strategies for protecting their designs and obtaining global design patent protection.
+Kara helps individual designers and companies by creating global design patent protection strategies that include obtaining global design patent protection for their designs, performing freedom-to-operate analyses on their designs, attacking and designing around competitor patents, and enforcing their design patents against competitors.
+She helps also designers by creating anti-counterfeiting strategies for protecting their designs.
 She has filed hundreds of design patent applications covering a variety of designs.

 - Representative medical diagnostic patent technologies include genetic tests (including tests using next generation sequencing methods), cancer diagnostic and genetic susceptibility tests, cancer treatment methods, blood control diagnostics, autoimmune diagnostics, gastric emptying and celiac disease breath test diagnostics and pulmonary disease diagnostics.